 Our guide, Edward…

 We drove 20 minutes and started gorilla-trekking at 9.30am.
 The first hour of the trek was outside the forest with easy walking ..
 Then we headed into the forest which was a little harder but not too tricky.
-We went ‘pole pole’ (slowly).
+So we went ‘pole pole’ (slowly).

 We got to the top but then we needed to hike down into crater.
 There was no path.
 The trackers created a path with machetes.

 It took us 2½ hrs to find gorillas including the hard hike into crater.
-Finally we came across the Agashya group which comprises of one silverback male; a few blackbacks, young ones and a one month old baby – totalling 23.
+Finally we came across the Agashya group which comprises of one silverback male; a few blackbacks, young ones and a one month old baby.
+All in all, the group totalled 23.
 The gorillas were coming towards us.
 The first encounter we had was silverback matching past us … I could touch him.
 Unreal.

 The silverback is the center of the troop’s attention, making all the decisions, mediating conflicts, determining the movements of the group, leading the others to feeding sites, and taking responsibility for the safety and well-being of the troop.
 Younger males subordinate to the silverback, known as blackbacks.
 They can serve as backup protection.
 Blackbacks are aged between 8 and 12 years and lack the silver back hair.

 The silverback took the path we had cut open and few of the others followed too.
 We started to follow them.
 Half way up, trackers told us to stand to the side as more gorillas were following the silverback (as they do).
 Most amazing experience to see a few gorillas marching through…almost squeezing pass us.
-The mother with one month old baby stop on front of me as I was leaning back not to touch them – both stared at me and mum then looked back at baby like a proud mum will do;
+The mother with one month old baby stopped on front of me as I was leaning back not to touch them.
+Both stared at me and mum then looked back at baby like a proud mum will do;

 We followed them to the top where they were camping out, playing, rolling, young doing chest beating, spending an hout in their presence.
-We then reluctantly hiked back and once outside forest, took the short route to Sabinyo for a second night.
+Then we then reluctantly hiked back and once outside forest, took the short route to Sabinyo for a second night.

 Traveling from Volcanoes National Park back to Kigali took only 2½ hrs through sugar cane, banana and corn.
 The scenery changed between Kigali and Akagera as it’s less hilly, with many banana- and pineapple plantations as well as cattle farms.